arvindkc/puzzle_hints/README.md

 ### To deploy it on your own

 1. Download the repo
-2. Create a .env file, get an API key from dictionaryapi.com and set is DICTIONARY_API_KEY environment variable
+2. Create a .streamlit/secrets.toml file, and set DICTIONARY_API_KEY as the API key from dictionaryapi.com.

 ### Packages you will need

 ```
-pip install streamlit requests
+pip install -r requirements.txt
 ```

 ### To run the app